joshuar/autocorrector/README.md

 2. Run the `autocorrector` command from `$GOPATH/bin/autocorrector` or use the provided systemd service file to start it with your user systemd instance.

-There is a tray icon which has a quit option for ease-of-use.